 Chronic indigestion can become a source of discomfort and affect one’s quality of life.
-However, ginger alleviates the problem by speeding gastric emptying.
-One study found that ingesting 1.2 g of ginger powder every day before mealtime speed up gastric emptying by 50 per cent.
+However, ginger alleviates this problem by speeding gastric emptying.
+One study found that ingesting 1.2 g of ginger powder every day before mealtime speeds up gastric emptying by 50 per cent.

 Ginger also helps treat nausea in pregnant women and cancer patients, among others.
 In most cases, taking 1-1.5 g of ginger is considered adequate for treating nausea.
 Expectant mothers should exercise caution when taking a large amount of ginger.
 They should consult their doctor in such cases due to the risk of a miscarriage.

 |Raw Ginger Root Per 100 g (3.5 oz)